Typhoid Vaccine: Everything You Need to Know

 Are there any side effects of the typhoid vaccine?

-Who should avoid getting the typhoid vaccine?
+Who should not get the typhoid vaccine?

 How is typhoid fever diagnosed?